lindaprotocol/documentation-en/docs/introduction/overview.md

 If Assert-style error come out, it will consume the whole number of energy set for fee limit.

-Assert-style error introduction, refer to [https://developers.tron.network/docs/vm-exception](https://developers.tron.network/docs/vm-exception)
+Assert-style error introduction, refer to [https://developers.linda.network/docs/vm-exception](https://developers.linda.network/docs/vm-exception)

 **Example 2**

-A has an account with a balance of 90 TRX(90000000 SUN) and 10 TRX staked for 100000 energy.
+A has an account with a balance of 90 LIND(90000000 SUN) and 10 LIND staked for 100000 energy.

 Smart contract C set the caller energy consumption proportion to 40% which means the developer will pay for the rest 60% energy consumption.

-Developer D stakes 50 TRX to get 500000 energy.
+Developer D stakes 50 LIND to get 500000 energy.

-A triggers C, the fee limit set is 200000000 (unit SUN, 200 TRX).
+A triggers C, the fee limit set is 200000000 (unit SUN, 200 LIND).

 So during this trigger the energy A can use is from three parts:
-- A's energy by staking TRX -- X;
+- A's energy by staking LIND -- X;
-- The energy converted from the amount of TRX bruning according to a fixed rate -- Y;
+- The energy converted from the amount of LIND bruning according to a fixed rate -- Y;
-If fee limit is greater than the energy obtained from staking TRX, then it will burn TRX to get energy.
-The fixed rate is: 1 Energy = 100 SUN, fee limit still has (200 - 10) TRX = 190 TRX available, but A only has 90 TRX left, so the energy it can keep consuming is 90 TRX / 100 SUN = 900000 energy;
+If fee limit is greater than the energy obtained from staking LIND, then it will burn LIND to get energy.
+The fixed rate is: 1 Energy = 100 SUN, fee limit still has (200 - 10) LIND = 190 LIND available, but A only has 90 LIND left, so the energy it can keep consuming is 90 LIND / 100 SUN = 900000 energy;
-- D's energy by staking TRX -- Z;
+- D's energy by staking LIND -- Z;

 There are two situation:
 if (X + Y) / 40% >= Z / 60%, the energy A can use is X + Y + Z